Riktam-Santra/mangadex_library/mangadex_library/README.md

       mangaID); //This function returns an instance of the ChapterData class,
   // it contains info on all the chapters of the manga ID it has been provided.

-  var chapterID = chapterData.result[0].data
+  var chapterID = chapterData!
-      .id; // This line sets the chapterID variable to the chapter id of
+      .data[0].id; // This line sets the chapterID variable to the chapter id of
   // the first chapter from the chapterData we just got.
   //Every chapter has a usique chapter ID and a chapter Hash
-  //Chapter ID is required to access info of the desired chapter. var chapterHash = chapterData.result[0].data.attributes
+  //Chapter ID is required to access info of the desired chapter. var chapterHash = chapterData.data[0].attributes
       .hash; // this variable stores the chapter hash of a chapter
   //Chapter Hash is required for requesting manga pages.